Ixcatl/fables_novasophonia/docs/core/attributes.rst

 ======
 A measure of the thickness of a character's skin, metaphorical or otherwise, and the strength of their resolve.

-Whenever a physical attack successfully hits a character, they may roll to Soak that damage, using Mettle to ignore damage equal to the successes rolled.
+Whenever a physical attack successfully hits a character, they may roll to Soak that damage, using Mettle to ignore flat damage equal to the successes rolled.
 For checks, Mettle may be used to endure harsh environments, strain one's body, or shake off mental conditions.

 Belt Slots
 ---------